Uncovering Coordinated Cross-Platform Information Operations Threatening the Integrity of the 2024 U.S. Presidential Election Online Discussion: Appendix

 In this study, we employed state-of-the-art scalable computational models to detect prominent IO activities across large social media platforms.

-Looking at data rom May 2024, we revealed a community of 34 coordinated accounts exhibiting IO-like activity.
+Looking at data from May to July 2024, we revealed a community of coordinated inauthentic accounts exhibiting IO-like activity.
 These accounts demonstrated striking similarities at the user level, including the adoption of identical or highly similar profile images and bios.
 They also shared overlapping external website domains and posted nearly identical content.
-Notably, some of these accounts featured AI-generated content in their original posts, but only 8 out of the 34 accounts have been suspended so far (09-20-2024).
+Notably, some of these accounts featured AI-generated content in their original posts, but only 25\% of these accounts have been suspended so far (10-25-2024).

 The activities of this coordinated network extend beyond $\mathbb{X}$ and are closely linked to duplicated, suspicious websites, all of which promote a YouTube channel that is currently garnering tens of thousands of engagements.
-Together, this signals the emergence of a multi-platform effort to manipulate online audiences in the lead-up to the election.
+Together, this signals the emergence of a cross-platform effort to manipulate online audiences in the lead-up to the election, which gained considerable traction within the $\mathbb{X}$ ecosystem.

 These findings underscore the critical role that scalable detection methods play in monitoring social media abuse.
 Their utility extends beyond individual platforms, impacting cross-platform (mis)information diffusion and the broader trustworthiness of the information ecosystem.
 The techniques we employed offer a powerful means to identify and mitigate the risks posed by IO campaigns, which continue to threaten the integrity of democratic discourse online, and by extension the upholding of fair political elections.